mrnossiom/pfa-tests/README.md

 At the end of the test suite, all tests should be completed without errors.

 ## Notes
-- If you encounter errors, check that `integrator.m` is correctly implemented and all functions return expected results.
+- If you encounter errors, check that `integrator.m` and `pricer.m` are correctly implemented and all functions return expected results.
 - Some functions require a sufficiently large number of intervals (`n`) for accurate results.
+- If you have any questions, ask in MP discord to `shiro_1112`.

 Happy coding!